1875 Liechtenstein general election: Results

-The electors met on 8 May in Vaduz to elect six Landtag members and five substitute members.
-The Landtag members and their substitutes were elected in three ballots.
-Of the 160 electors, 156 participated in the voting.
+The electors met on 8 May in the hall of Vaduz Castle to elect six Landtag members and five deputy members.
+Of the 160 electors, 156 were present for the voting.
+The Landtag members and their deputies were elected in three ballots, with two other members being appointed by Johann II.
+There were no political parties and the election of members was almost entirely focused on an individual's personality.